 Public transit in Odessa consists mainly of the E-Z Rider bus system that serves the basin area, the downtown area, and a number of others.

 Here, you can truly sleep under the stars, wake up to amazing sunrises and ogle the breathtaking Odessa sunsets.
-Get in touch with nature, take in a good show, or delight in good weather and cheer from the bleachers; Odessa is your Texan oyster.
+Get in touch with nature, take in a good show, or delight in good weather; Odessa is your Texan oyster.
 What are you waiting for?
 Head out west!